 Sun noon - 4pm

-Note: Only residential hazardous waste is accepted at the facilities above – no business waste.
-Businesses must contact a commercial hazardous waste company.
+Note: Only residential hazardous waste is accepted at the facilities above.
+No waste from businesses or organizations including schools, non-profits, houses of worship, and rental property managers.
+These organizations must contact a commercial hazardous waste company.

 - Aerosol spray cans (only if contents remain)